apurverror/DataScienceProject/README.md

    Navigate to the repository folder and open the `DataScienceAssignment.ipynb` notebook.
 Run each cell in the notebook sequentially by pressing Shift + Enter or by clicking the Run button in the toolbar.

-4. **Review Results**: After running all the cells in the notebook, review the generated visualizations, analysis, and accuracy assessment.
+5. **Review Results**: After running all the cells in the notebook, review the generated visualizations, analysis, and accuracy assessment.
 Make sure that the results match your expectations and are correct.

-5. **Save the Notebook**: If you have made any changes or notes during your review, save the notebook to preserve your observations.
+6. **Save the Notebook**: If you have made any changes or notes during your review, save the notebook to preserve your observations.

 ## Note

 - The analysis provided in the Jupyter Notebook aims to explore the stress levels among participants based on survey responses.
 It includes data preprocessing, visualization, and potentially some machine learning or statistical analysis to predict stress levels.
 - The provided Python script `DataScienceAssignment.py` is extracted from the Jupyter Notebook and can be used to run the analysis in environments that do not support Jupyter Notebooks.
 - Ensure that you have Python and Jupyter Notebook installed on your machine before attempting to run the analysis.

-For any questions, issues, or improvements related to this repository, feel free to contact [your contact information here].

----